Our Perth solar story (2020-now)

 Electricity Usage (2015-now)

 - This chart is less interesting.
 It shows net energy which is imports minus exports.
 It does not count energy used directly from the roof, or later from the battery.
 Unsurprisingly, after solar panels we were net exporters of electricity.
 In peak summer and winter it was almost even.
 The battery in November 2021 dramatically reduced imports, so with the same export net electricity is strongly exporting.
-The ~800 kWh exported each period is what our household used pre-solar.
+The ~800 kWh exported many recent periods is what our household used pre-solar.

 Gas Bills (2015-now)